smart-host/slack-merge-queue/README.md

 - You can update the `notify:` list in slack by editing an existing `INIT` comment.
   - Only the watchers list can be updated by a comment change once a pull request is in the queue.
+- If your slack username is the same as your github username then you will be automatically notified without specifying the `notify` list.
+This includes assignees and all other users associated with the pull request and comment made (except reviewers list)

 ### CANCEL